zcash/zcash/doc/payment-disclosure.md

 ### Notes

-Currently there is no user friendly way to help senders identify which joinsplit output index maps to a given payment they made.
+Currently there is no user-friendly way to help senders identify which joinsplit output index maps to a given payment they made.
 It is possible to construct this from `debug.log`.
 Ideas and feedback are most welcome on how to improve the user experience.